njones61/ce547/docs/unit2/03_optional_packages/optional_packages_class.md

 Build your MODFLOW model using the following basic steps:

+1) Select the appropriate units (length = m, and time = d).

-1) Create a one layer grid of the proper X and Y dimensions and use 45 cells in the X direction and 50 cells in Y direction.
+2) Create a one layer grid of the proper X and Y dimensions and use 45 cells in the X direction and 50 cells in Y direction.

-2) Save your project to a new file name (use the Save As command) and save the model frequently during the exercise.
+3) Save your project to a new file name (use the Save As command) and save the model frequently during the exercise.

-3) Initialize your MODFLOW simulation.
+4) Initialize your MODFLOW simulation.
->a) Select the appropriate units (length = m, and time = d).<br>
->b) Select the packages you wish to use.<br>
+>a) Select the packages you wish to use.<br>
->c) Enter a top elevation of 400 m and a bottom elevation of 250 m.
+>b) Enter a top elevation of 400 m and a bottom elevation of 250 m.
 For simplicity, we will assume that the top and bottom of the aquifer are relatively flat.

-4) Create a constant head boundary on the right side of the model = 317 m.
+5) Create a constant head boundary on the right side of the model = 317 m.

-5) In the LPF package, use a convertible layer.
+6) In the LPF package, use a convertible layer.
 Enter a value of K = 0.1 m/d for the entire grid.

-6) Enter a recharge value of 0.00055 m/d for the entire grid.
+7) Enter a recharge value of 0.00055 m/d for the entire grid.

-7) Create a set of drains in the location of the agricultural drain.
-Enter a conductance of 200 m^2/d and use a drain elevation = 317m.
+8) Create a set of drains in the location of the agricultural drain.
+Enter a conductance of 200 m^2/d and use a drain elevation = 317m.<br>
+>_Note: To help you select the correct cells, change the cell edge style from solid to dashed._

-8) Create two wells at the location shown.
+9) Create two wells at the location shown.
 >a) For well SR-3, enter a pumping rate of –300 m^3/d.<br>
 >b) For well SR-4, enter a pumping rate of –450 m^3/d.

-9) Check your model for errors and then save and run the simulation.
+10) Check your model for errors and then save and run the simulation.

 **Analysis**